VaLeXaR/wp-multilang/readme.txt

 * No subdomains for language version
 * Support multisite
 * Support WordPress in subfolder
-* Possibility set many languages with one localization
+* Possibility set many languages with one localization.
+For example, for localization in the region.
 * Possibility to set custom locale for html(If installed locale is en_US, you can set locale like: en, en-UK, en-AU etc. without installation another localization)
 * Possibility for add new languages for any user with capability `manage options`